-- Application requirements: Completed online application; $65 Application Fee; GPA Minimum: minimum GPA of 3.0 (undergraduate),; transcript(s); 2 letters of recommendation - at least one recommendation must come from a faculty member at an accredited academic institution; Acknowledgement of College of Education Policy on Clearances; Essay
+- Application requirements: Completed online application, $65 Application Fee, GPA Minimum: minimum GPA of 3.0 (undergraduate), transcript(s), proof of English language proficiency, 2 letters of recommendation - at least one recommendation must come from a faculty member at an accredited academic institution, Acknowledgement of College of Education Policy on Clearances, Essay

-- International Students: Please visit this page for information regarding language test scores and transcript evaluation requirements.
+- International Students: Please visit this page transcript evaluation requirements.

 - Deadline(s): April 15 for summer semester summer, July 15 for fall semester start, December 15 for spring semester start.
 The application and all supporting materials are due by the listed deadlines.

 - Typical Course Load: Fall (2 courses), Spring (2 courses), Summer (1-2 courses)

 - Modality: This program may be completed in-person, online or a combination of both.

 - Time to Completion: Typically 2 years

 - Resources for the Board Certified Behavior Analyst (BCBA) Exam

 The Master of Education (M.Ed.) degree in Behavior Analysis is designed for the college graduate who is interested in pursuing advanced studies in behavior analysis.
 Core courses have been designed to meet the Fourth Edition Task List and Foundational Knowledge List issued by the Behavior Analyst Certification Board® (BACB®).
 The mission of this master’s program is to enhance the skills of practitioners in the field of special education by providing a concentration in evidence-based behavioral support strategies.